 Ebola

-Once one person is infected with the virus, Ebola can spread from person-to-person through direct contact through broken skin or mucous membranes in, for example, the eyes, nose, or mouth with:
+Once one person is infected with the virus, Ebola can spread from person-to-person through direct contact.
+The virus enters the body through broken skin or through the eyes, nose, or mouth (mucous membranes).
+People can become infected from contact with:

-• Objects that have become contaminated by the blood or body fluids of an infected person, for example: needles and other medical equipment, bed linen or soiled clothing.
+• Objects contaminated with infected body fluids, such as needles and other medical equipment, bed linen, or soiled clothing

 • The body of someone who has died from Ebola